awsmin/wp-job-openings/README.md

 * Improved: Redirect users with HR Role to job page instead of profile page after login.
 * Improved: WPML compatibility for Settings.
 * Other minor bug fixes and style improvements.

-**V 2.1.0 – 2020-12-08**
-* WordPress 5.6 compatibility fixes.
-* Added: Featured image support for Job Openings and in the job listing and an option to enable the support.
-Template files need to be updated if overridden in theme.
-* Added: Excerpt, Author, and Custom fields support for Job Openings.
-* Added: Force expiry option in the submit meta box.
-* Added: Option to disable the archive page for Job Openings.
-* Improved: Date and Time formatting.
-* Code improvements and minor bug fixes.

 View complete Changelog in [CHANGELOG.MD](https://github.com/awsmin/wp-job-openings/blob/master/CHANGELOG.md)